Svetlaya87/rsschool-cv/cv.md

 2021 January - 2020 November | ORT Dnipro

-Introduction to testing and analysis of software requirements.
-Methods and types of testing.
+Introduction to testing and analysis of software requirements.Methods and types of testing.
 Test documentation.
 Automation of testing.